Select your municipality in order to see information about local services when browsing the site.

 Petikko recreation areaRecreational areasLink redirects to another website

 You can fish in the fishing areas of the city of Vantaa on the Vantaanjoki and Keravanjoki rivers and on the Gulf of Finland.

 City of VantaaFishing and boatingLink redirects to another website

 The Federation of Finnish Fisheries AssociationsGuide to fishing in FinlandLink redirects to another website

 Theatre and cinema

-There are four cinemas in Vantaa.
-More information on the films shown is available on the websites of the cinemas.
-In addition, the City of Vantaa holds film screenings.
+There are three cinemas in Vantaa.
+Visit the cinemas’ websites for information on the films that are shown currently.
+In addition, the City of Vantaa organises film screenings.